toivoh/tt07-basilisc-2816-cpu/docs/info.md

 - `mov mem, reg` instructions need to send a read request and a write request, but don't need to wait for a response.
 - `swap mem, reg` instructions need to send a read request and a write request, and wait for the read response, but allow the prefetcher to run while waiting.
 - Read-modify-write instructions `binop mem, reg` need to send a read request and a write request, and block the prefetcher while waiting for the read response.
-- (Taken) jumps flush the prefetch queue, causing execution to stall until new instructions can arrive at the decoder.
+- Taken jumps/branches flush the prefetch queue, causing execution to stall until new instructions can arrive at the decoder.
 - `imm16` / `[imm16]` operands require an extra instruction word to be prefetched (and require one additional cycle to load).
-  They still allow the data to be prefetched, unlike with reads initiated by the instruction.
+  They still allow that `imm16` data to be prefetched, unlike with reads initiated by the instruction.

 The things to be most careful about performance wise are probably read-modify-write instructions and jumps.
 On the other hand, read-modify-write instructions can help relieve register pressure, and jumps are often necessary and sometimes save more time than they cost.